 It is also possible to have a clear picture of the benefits that you expect to realise over time where each benefit has its own measurement schedule and reporting cadence.
 However, this does not determine the true value of an initiative as there is no linkage between benefits and the cost of delivery!

-Where the real magic happens is where delivery milestones and benefit milestones, are interlocked, for example as finish to start dependencies.
-Delay in the completion of the predecessor initiative, or task, will have a knock-on effect to the commencement of the successor benefit.
-And with many initiatives, comprising a myriad of tasks, with associated dependencies to other tasks, as well as to benefits this all becomes fiendishly complicated to manage without using a specialised tool.
+The real magic happens when delivery milestones and benefit plans are in lockstep, for example, as finish to start dependencies.
+A delay in completing a predecessor initiative or task has a knock-on effect on starting the successor benefit.
+With many initiatives, this all becomes complicated to manage without a specialist strategic execution management tool.

-We appreciate from the Value Equation that there are 5 ways to improve value for money (VfM) from an initiative (project), or collection of initiatives (programme) based on benefit and cost as follows:
+The Value Equation shows that there are five ways to improve value for money (VfM) from an initiative based on benefit and cost: